-- Use only the quantity of materials necessary and avoid wastage of materials. - Ensure that only enough material is ordered or taken to your place of work from storage to complete the job in hand. - Encourage operatives to use off-cuts and where possible incorporate into the next phase of the works (e.g. next plot). - Reuse surplus materials where possible. - Make arrangements with suppliers to take back surplus materials and packaging or pallets to reduce waste sent to landfill. - Review Plot Surplus Material flowchart (see section 9.3.3).
+- Use only the quantity of materials necessary and avoid wastage of materials. - Ensure that only enough material is ordered or taken to your place of work from storage to complete the job in hand. - Encourage operatives to use off-cuts and where possible incorporate into the next phase of the works (e.g. next plot). - Reuse surplus materials where possible. - Make arrangements with suppliers to take back surplus materials and packaging or pallets to reduce waste sent to landfill. - Review Plot Surplus Material flowchart (see section 9.7).

-9.3.4.2 SITE ARISINGS (e.g. Excavated Spoil)
+9.7.2 SITE ARISINGS (e.g., Excavated Spoil - re-use on site or transferred)

-The Land and Planning or Commercial department are responsible for confirming whether site-excavated soils are to be reused on the site, on another TW site or elsewhere and whether they are classified as waste or a product.
-Without this confirmation, you must not commence with the off-site re-use or disposal of site excavated materials.
+The Land and Planning or Commercial department are responsible for confirming whether site-excavated soils are to be reused on the site, on another TW site or elsewhere and whether they are classified as waste or a product, or whether there is a requirement to import soils.
+Without this confirmation, you must not commence with the import or off-site re-use or disposal of site excavated materials.
 If there is any doubt, contact your Production Manager or RSK.

 If there is a need to remove from, or import soil to, your site.
-RSK or the relevant appointed environmental consultant must be contacted to visit site and check and confirm that:
+RSK or the relevant appointed environmental consultant must be contacted to discuss and arrange an appropriate mechanism for the soils to be moved, prior to any transfers: